 4. there is some left-sided foraminal stenosis at l4-5 due to facet hypertrophy. normal

 right foramen at this level.

-> 5. Please see above report for details at each level.http://www.spine-health.com/forum/support/seasoned/mri-reports-why-we-cant-advise
+5. please see above report for details at each level.https://www.spine-health.com/forum/support/seasoned/mri-reports-why-we-cant-advise